input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 ### Liveness properties

-Liveness properties check that certain classes of traces are accepted for the update mechanism.
+Liveness properties check that certain classes of traces are accepted by the update mechanism.
 For instance, the update mechanism should allow:

 - an SIP to be approved